 Each contestant is expected to follow high standards of sportsmanship, courtesy, and conservation.
 No team may fish within 50 yards of any other boat which is anchored with the trolling motor up.
 Furthermore, no team may fish within 25 yards of any other boat without the other boater’s permission.
 Permission may not be granted to any team at the exclusion of any other team.
+Utilizing “Spot-lock” or similar technology that holds a boat position using the trolling motor is NOT considered “anchored with the trolling motor up”, as mentioned above.
 No hole sitting by a non-competitor or by another competitor, to aid a tournament participant will be allowed.
 Violators will have their catch disqualified.

 10. TACKLE AND FISHING METHODS

 Only artificial baits may be used.
 No live or cut bait is permitted (pork baits are permitted).
 All bass must be caught alive in a legal and sporting manner.
 No snagging.
 Each competitor may only use 1 rod at a time.
 No more than 1 line in the water at a time per angler.
 Trolling with the combustion motor is not permitted.
 No competitor may leave the boat to land or catch fish.